 Defendants convicted of possession with intent to distribute controlled substances, drug trafficking, criminal solicitation, or criminal conspiracy to commit drug trafficking may face a license suspension of up to 6 months.

 A drug charge in Alabama may be classified as a more serious felony depending on the evidence obtained by the state.
 Additional aggravating factors are considered when prosecuting a drug crime, including the age of the people involved and the quantities seized.
+A student defense lawyer can assist in protecting the rights of students facing such charges and help minimize the long-term consequences.

 A skilled criminal defense attorney with knowledge of Alabama drug laws may be able to challenge the severity of the charges or obtain a plea to have charges reduced from a felony to a misdemeanor, depending on the crime.

 The punishment for drug possession in Alabama varies.
 A state prosecutor may bring different drug charges based on the type of substance, if a person is suspected of possessing it or intends to sell it, and whether this is a first-time offense or not.
 Drug crimes related to children and drug trafficking carry stronger penalties, while possession of marijuana for personal use is considered a misdemeanor.
+In Killen, Alabama, as with the rest of the state, the legal consequences for drug offenses are influenced by the specific circumstances of the case, including prior criminal history, the substance involved, and the intent behind the possession.

 Punishment is set based on Alabama’s sentencing guidelines.
 When determining sentences, judges must consider multiple factors.
 Drug felonies typically all carry a minimum jail sentence, so if you are convicted of a drug felony, you will likely go to jail.
 A person convicted of a misdemeanor drug crime might not face jail time if this is a first-time offense.